nomadicmehul/ZOMBIE/README.md

-# ZimbraEX
+# ZOMBIE
 Zimbra Browser Extesion for ( Firefox, Chrome &amp; Safari)

 ## Welcome

-Welcome to the ZimbraEX Repo.
+Welcome to the ZOMBIE Repo.
 Here you can file issues with your wokr realted task or help needed, find collaborators, or find assigned tasks to tackle.
 Don't forget to use the Issue Template below to make sure you are including all the relevant information!

 Anyone can take (or make) a issue, as long as it is related to the subject.